datanav/docs/DTLReferenceGuide.rst

        | PASSPHRASE.
        |
        | Note that this function requires the VALUES parameter to either be a string or a list of strings in OpenPGP
-       | message format (these are ASCII string starting with the header "----BEGIN PGP MESSAGE..", see RFC4880,
+       | message format (these are ASCII strings starting with the header "----BEGIN PGP MESSAGE..", see RFC4880,
        | https://tools.ietf.org/html/rfc4880).
        |
        | The PRIVATE_KEY parameter must be a PGP private key which starts with the header